 Support and champion employees to maintain your culture

 The final step lies with your current team.
-For companies with a diverse workforce, employee referral programs (like the CareerBuilder SocialReferral platform) work to maintain that environment and celebrates inclusive company cultures.
+For companies with a diverse workforce, employee referral programs work to maintain that environment and celebrates inclusive company cultures.
 Employee referral programs are one of the best ways to find quality candidates because of the assumption that “good people know good people”, which is why this piece works so well to effortlessly maintain (rather than build) a diverse and inclusive workplace.